-- One unaccompanied solo work by a 20th-century composer.
+- One unaccompanied solo work by a 20th or 21st-century composer.

-- Required MP3 Repertoire: (a) 5 minutes or less from the Bach selection; (b) 12 minutes or less from the sonata selection; and (c) 13 minutes or less from the concerto selection (include cadenza if applicable but no extensive tutti).
+- 13 minutes or less from the concerto selection (include cadenza if applicable but no extensive tutti).

 Regulations and Instructions

-- A jury will review submissions to select approximately 30 semifinalists.
+- A jury will review submissions and select approximately 30 semifinalists.

 - Semifinalists will be sent further instructions as needed.